gyraffix/AquaticRush/ReadMe.txt

 This is the first proper game I made in a team setting.
-As I was the only Engineer in the team, all the code was written by me, there is some code in there that is written for a custom jet-ski controller we made.
+As I was the only Engineer in the team, all the code was written by me.
+There is some code in there that is written for a custom jet-ski controller we made.